ishank4/ishank4.github.io/education.md

 ### Graduate School
-- Pursuing Master of Science in Computer Archtecture and Machine Learning
+- Pursuing Master of Science in Computer Architecture and Machine Learning
 - On going courses
        -Advanced Computer Architecture
        -Machine Learning